tomaspietravallo/sparkar-volts/README.md

 # v3.0.0 plans

-- [ ] Add Quaternions
+- [x] Add Quaternions
-- [ ] Add basic Object3D, basic implementation found on the cloth project
+- [x] Add an Object3D class, basic implementation found on the cloth project
+- [ ] Add a `Pool` class, which will create a pool of dynamically instanced objects
-- [ ] Multipeer support (?) -- may be pushed back to v4 or 5
+- [ ] Multipeer support (?) -- may be pushed back to v4 or 5.
+[See](https://github.com/tomaspietravallo/sparkar-volts/commit/47bc2f6384be41ee5c6f1d8d65d3f31fb1db4a61)

+> Multipeer features might get developed locally, or using some sort of obfuscation (?) that only allows people with access to the API to develop...

+# v4.0.0 plans
+- [ ] Use rollup.js to add a minified version of VOLTS
+- Open a PR/issue & add/request features!

 ## CI / npm package publishing